nedbat/stilted/README.rst

 Stilted
 #######

-An partial implementation of a subset of PostScript, just for fun.
+An partial implementation of a subset of PostScript, with graphics by PyCairo, just for fun.

 Some things are just wrong: